kristiklemm/blog/source/2016-02-29-pivoting-is-part-of-the-startup-process.html.markdown

 ## Conclusion

 Successful founders have a vision, not a product.
-Finding product market fit and building a succesful business require experimentation and customer development.
+Finding product market fit and building a successful business require experimentation and customer development.
 Startups must continue to learn after each experiment and decide if they are correct about their original model or whether it's time to make a change.
 Pivoting is part of the process, it's not failure-- as Eric Ries states, it's "redeeming the failure".

 _If you have more questions about pivoting, need help pivoting or just want to discuss startups then <a data-toggle="modal" data-planner-button="true" data-planner-source="blog-post-pivot-post" href="#modal-project-planner">get in touch with us</a>._